NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Pressure Relief Test

-Pressure relief on the Nolah Evolution 15 was exceptionally good.
+Pressure relief on the Nolah Evolution 15 was outstanding.
 Throughout our battery of performance tests, I felt incredibly comfortable in all sleeping positions.

 Comfort Layer